radius-project/docs/docs/content/guides/operations/providers/howto-aws-provider/index.md

 ---
 type: docs
-title: "How-To: Configure AWS Cloud provider"
+title: "How-To: Configure the AWS cloud provider"
 linkTitle: "Configure AWS provider"
 description: "Learn how to configure the AWS provider for your Radius environment"
 weight: 300